-Wilderness Corps is a non-profit organization (501(c)3) founded in 2013 with a mission permanently maintain, protect and preserve access to and access through Wilderness Areas, and secondly maintain the access roads and Off-Highway Vehicle Trails used to access Wilderness Trailheads.
+Wilderness Corps is a non-profit organization (501(c)3) founded in 2013 with a mission to permanently maintain, protect and preserve access to and access through Wilderness Areas, and secondly to maintain the access roads and Off-Highway Vehicle Trails used to access Wilderness Trailheads.

 At Wilderness Corps, we value integrity, accountability, sustainability, adaptability, and stewardship:

 - Integrity: We are dedicated to working hard, upholding the highest ethical, moral and technical standards and most of all having fun.
 We do this because we have an obligation to ourselves, our communities, and the environment.

 - Accountability: We are accountable to each other and the mission of Wilderness Corps.
 Wilderness Corps is also accountable to its volunteers, and to provide the certifications and necessary training to participate in our events.